saryoni23/portofolio/README.md

 Hey there 👋

 Hello Everyone...
 Introduce my name is Indra Saryoni Simanjuntak.
 I am a Backend Developer from Medan city.
-Currently, I am a full-stack Backend developer and focus on PHP, especially on the Codeigniter framework.
+Currently, I am a Backend developer and focus on PHP, especially on the Codeigniter framework.
 Currently, I still like coding and consider coding part of my hobby.
 And on the sidelines of busy coding, I always learn about new things such as learning new frameworks or anything that will work later to develop the applications that I make, And this is a small part of me.
 If you are interested or want to ask about me then contact me via the form below

 Want to know more about me?
 [Check out my portfolio.](https://saryoni23.github.io/)